rhel-labs/learn-katacoda/sql-server-cstore/step4.md

      65536 -> 131071     : 19       |                                        |
 </pre>

->**Note:** When the CPU scheduler is tuned appropriately using the mssql tuned profile, there is more consistent scheduling because of increased CPU quantum assigned by the kernel.
+When the kernel CPU scheduler is tuned appropriately using the mssql tuned profile, there is more consistent scheduling because of increased CPU granularity assigned by the kernel.
+This is shown by the continous distribution in the `cpudist` result above.

+The mssql tuned profile enables Columnstores in SQL server to better utilize the CPU.
+This means that shorter tasks can be completed in shorter time windows, compared to previously where they had larger time windows and thus wasted unused CPU cycles.